 If you found out that you did not pass because your name did not appear on the pass list on the State Bar of California’s website, wait until you get your score report before doing anything drastic.
 It will be better to see your score before making any assumptions.

-The score report that is mailed to you will contain the score you received for each essay answer, your scaled MBE score, and your national percentile rank for each of the seven subjects tested on the MBE.
+The score report will contain the score you received for each essay answer, your scaled MBE score, and your national percentile rank for each of the seven subjects tested on the MBE.
+(Note: this may change for the July 2020 bar exam since the traditional MBE was not administered due to COVID.)
 Don’t lose this information!
 This will be invaluable in helping you to prepare for the next administration’s bar exam.
 Your percentile rank amongst California examinees will also be provided for each of the seven subjects.

 Obtain your answers.